2016 Pathankot attack: The attack

 On 2 January, four attackers and 2 security forces personnel were killed in the initial gun battle, with another security personnel dying from injuries hours later.
 Fresh gunshots were heard in the subsequent combing operation indicating more attackers still at large.
-Three additional security personnel who were admitted to a hospital with severe injuries after an improvised explosive device blast during combing operations died on the night of 2 January 2016.
+Three additional security personnel who were admitted to a hospital with severe injuries after an IED blast during combing operations died on the night of 2 January 2016.
 Among those killed on 2 January was Commonwealth shooting medalist Subedar Fateh Singh of the Dogra Regiment who was then with the Defence Security Corps.

 The National Highway 44 was sealed off as soon as news of the attack broke.
 According to Indian intelligence officers, the attackers may have entered India on 31 December 2015 along the banks of the Beas River which cuts across the Pakistani border.
 The attackers were aiming to destroy the aircraft and helicopters in the base, according to a call interception report.

 Gunshots were heard on the morning of 3 January 2016, leading to speculation that more attackers were still in the airbase.
 A fresh IED explosion on 3 January injured three National Security Guard personnel.
 A National Security Guard officer who was injured during the blast died in a hospital.
 Also among those who died in action on 3 January was Corporal Gursewak Singh, SC of the Garud Squadron.
 Around noon, it was discovered that two attackers were still at large in the airbase.
 Security forces continued the operation on 4 January with reinforcements being deployed to the location.
 A fifth attacker was confirmed killed later during the day.
 The neutralisation of the sixth attacker was reported at 4.15 PM on 5 January The operation launched by the Indian Army to neutralise the attackers was called "Operation Dhangu" or "Dhangu Suraksha", named after the place Dhangu where the base is located.